DOT Decal Requirements

 What Decals Need To Be on a Semi Truck?

-Generally speaking, there should be a USDOT number, IFTA sticker, weight class label, HAZMAT placards (if applicable), registration stickers, and fuel taxes labels visible on your vehicle at all times.
-Don't take any chances when it comes to having the proper decals - it could cost you down the line!
+Generally speaking, there should be a USDOT number, IFTA sticker, weight class label, HAZMAT placards (if applicable), registration stickers, and fuel tax labels visible on your vehicle at all times.
+Don't take any chances with having the proper decals - it could cost you down the line!
 Check out The Basics of Farm Exemptions.
-You will then have the ability to maintain complete motor carrier authority or broker.
-What are the Top 3 DOT paper appointed Violations?
+You will then be able to maintain complete motor carrier authority or broker.
+What are the Top 3 DOT paper-appointedViolations?

 What Size Lettering Does the DOT Use?

 The Department of Transportation has a set of rules and regulations for lettering size on things like road signs, so you can be sure that all the information is legible from the driver’s seat.
-The minimum size for letters on roadside signs is 1 inch in height, with the upper limit being 12 inches depending on how far away you are from the sign.
-Also, take a look at Drug and Alcohol Program policy.
+The minimum size for letters on roadside signs is 1 inch in height, with the upper limit being 12 inches, depending on how far away you are from the sign.
+Also, take a look at the Drug and Alcohol Program policy.
 What is DOT Clearinghouse Enforcement?

 Stay on Top of Your DOT Decal Requirements

 Last but not least - let's not get too sticky; make sure to attach this bad boy directly onto the vehicle itself - nothing removable here!
-Now you'll look great and drive safe as a trucking professional with official DOT and FMCSA registration.
+Now, you'll look great and drive safe as a trucking professional with official DOT and FMCSA registration.
 If you need help or have any questions about requirements, do not hesitate to contact our organization.
 Our third-party experts cannot wait to assist you.
 Visit BOC-3.